gogs/gogs/CONTRIBUTING.md

 > Thanks [drone](https://github.com/drone/drone) because this guidelines sheet is forked from its [CONTRIBUTING.md](https://github.com/drone/drone/blob/master/CONTRIBUTING.md).

+**This document is pre^3 release, we're not ready for receiving contribution until v0.5.0 release.**

 Want to hack on Gogs?
 Awesome!
 Here are instructions to get you started.
 They are probably not perfect, please let us know if anything feels wrong or incomplete.

 ## Contribution guidelines